sbeliakou/linux-lab/Quiz Questions/README.md

 How to create symlink to the /home/folder1?

 #### module 10.
 Filesystems, Devices
+What utilites you will use to manage disks in CentOS?

+How to receive detailed info about disks partitions?

+What fdisk option coressponds to primary partition?

+How you can enable automount?

 #### module 11.
 Working with LVM
+Could volume group be extended by logical volume?

+How to display all physical volumes?

+How to extend logical volume by 20% of
 #### module 12.
 Processes Hierarchy
 #### module 13.
 SWAP, Memory Usage
 #### module 14.
 Linux Bootloaders